The Church of Jesus Christ of Latter-day Saints in California: Mormon Battalion and California Gold Rush

 In January 1847, the Mormon Battalion arrived in San Diego.
 Battalion members helped construct a number of building and public works in San Diego.
 They then traveled to Los Angeles where they built a fort and raised the first American flag in California.
+After being discharged in July 1847, the Battalion members broke into various groups, with some reenlisting and others going to work to earn provisions for the journey east to rejoin their families.
 Six discharged battalion members were at Sutter's Mill in northern California when gold was discovered there on January 24, 1848.
-On their way, they carved an emigrant road that would be used by thousands of westward bound travelers including the gold rush "Forty-Niners."
+On their way to Salt Lake City, they blazed the Mormon Emigrant Trail that would be used by thousands of westward bound travelers including the gold rush "Forty-Niners."
+Three of the former Battalion members were killed at a place known as Tragedy Spring while helping to forge the trail.

 In February 1856, George Q. Cannon began publication in San Francisco of the Western Standard, a weekly periodical supportive of the church.